Jihong-Zhu/jihong-zhu.github.io/_pages/about.md

 # News
+* Jihong is an invited speaker and a member of the organisation committee for [The 5th UK Robot Manipulation Workshop](https://www.robot-manipulation.uk/)
-* Both of my previous master students' research were accepted at [ 18th International Symposium on Experimental Robotics (ISER 2023)](https://iser2023.org/)!
-Congrats Yulei and Jianyong <br>:
+* Both of my previous master students' research were accepted at [18th International Symposium on Experimental Robotics (ISER 2023)](https://iser2023.org/)!
+Congrats Yulei and Jianyong! <br>
 Yulei Qiu, Jihong Zhu, Cosimo Della Santina, Michael Gienger, and Jens Kober.
 Robotic Fabric Flattening with Wrinkle Direction Detection.
 In 18th International Symposium on Experimental Robotics (ISER), 2023 <br>
 Jianyong Sun, Jens Kober, Michael Gienger and Jihong Zhu.
 Learning from Few Demonstrations with Frame-Weighted Motion Generation.
 In 18th International Symposium on Experimental Robotics (ISER), 2023.
 * Jihong is an invited speaker for [3rd Workshop on Representing and Manipulating Deformable Objects@ICRA2023](https://deformable-workshop.github.io/icra2023/)